glycodynamics/Tutorial-PyMOL/README.md

 ray [width,height [,renderer [,angle [,shift ]]]
 ```
 width and height can be set to any non-negative integer\
-If both are set to zero than the current window size is used and is equivalent to just using ray with no arguments.\
+If both are set to zero then the current window size is used and is equivalent to just using ray with no arguments.\
 If one is set to zero (or missing) while the other is a positive integer, then the argument set to zero (or missing) will be scaled to preserve the current aspect ratio.\

 Let us prepare a system for rendering using the following commands: